Temasar1/Hydra-Asteria/README.md

 # Hydra-Asteria

-A Cardano bot challenge to showcase the capabilities of eUTXO capabilities with Hydra built with Mesh hydra tools.
+A Cardano bot challenge to showcase the capabilities of eUTXO and Hydra fast transaction throughput built with Mesh hydra tools.

 ## Mechanics